tondol/makepadon-client/README.md

 What is this?
 ----

-This is a Mastodon Client app for iOS.
+This is a Mastodon client app for iOS.

 This project is created for a seminar of mobile apps programming.